Gateway to Nature project construction FAQ’s

 Construction traffic will use designated routes, and work will be scheduled during standard daytime hours to minimise disturbance.
 Some noise is unavoidable, but we will follow strict construction-management requirements to keep this to a minimum – including no noisy work before 8am and no work on weekends unless we are behind schedule.

-With Oxfordshire County Council’s permission there will be a time-limited lane closure on Sires Hill, facilitated with traffic lights, to allow the safe removal of the hedgerow before nesting season and create the new vehicle entrance.
+With Oxfordshire County Council’s permission here will be a time-limited lane closure on Sires Hill, facilitated with traffic lights, to allow the safe creation of the new vehicle entrance.
 Dates of this will be shared once the final construction programme is known.

 How will access to the site be affected during construction?